-- Walk the streets trod by Billy The Kid, John Ringo, Curley Bill, Russian Bill, The Clantons, Jim Hughes and Sandy King.
+- Walk the streets once traveled by Billy the Kid, John Ringo, Curley Bill, the Clantons, Jim Hughes and Sandy King.

 - Walk a portion of the Butterfield Trail.

-- See 28 points of interest and hear stories of the West as it really was.
+- Hear stories of the west as it really was.

-- The guided tour includes the interiors of seven buildings.
+- The guided tour includes the interiors of eight buildings.